-Applications for the school's Free and Reduced-Priced Meal program are available to all students.
-If a student believes that s/he is eligible, contact the Superintendent's office at 989.734.9100.
+Applications for the school's Free and Reduced-Priced Meal program are distributed to all students.
+If a student does not receive one and believes that s/he is eligible, contact the Superintendent's office at 989-734-9100.

-FIRE AND TORNADO DRILLS
+FIRE, LOCK DOWN AND TORNADO DRILLS

 The school complies with all fire safety laws and will conduct fire drills in accordance with State law.
 Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
+The alarm signal for fire drills consists of a buzzer and strobe lights.

 Tornado drills will be conducted during the tornado season using the procedures provided by the State.
-The alarm system for tornadoes is different from the alarm system for fires and consists of a repeated buzzer.
+The alarm system for tornadoes is different from the alarm system for fires and consists of a repeated bell.